jjdproductions/SendFuuds/README.md

  * Search Screen
      * User can search for other users
      * User can add another user
- * Send Request Screen
-     * User can ask friends if they want their soon-to-expire food.
  * Notification Screen
      * User can see recent notifications that they have received.
+ * Profile Screen
+     * User can see their own posts.
+     * Future feature - User has profile image, description, and more information.

 ### App Navigation Flows